Alison Tsai - Co-Chair

 Asia Pacific Legal Counsel - Mandarin Oriental Hotel Group

-Alison is a Hong Kong and New York qualified solicitor and speaks English, Cantonese, Mandarin and basic Korean.
+Alison is a Hong Kong and New York qualified solicitor and is conversant in English, Cantonese, Mandarin and basic Korean.

 Brooke Holden - Co-Chair